-Latest Wildlife Update — May 27, 2008
+Critter Removal Services — May 27, 2008

 Since the last update we have been extremely busy.
-May always seems to be the month where all the animals decide to enter houses at the exact same time.
+May always seems to be the month where all the critters decide to enter houses at the exact same time.
 Bat season is underway and I was pleased to see two healthy colonies of little brown bats this past month.
 We have also excluded 4 large colonies of big brown bats this month also.
 Calls for raccoons have slowed down a bit.
 The most recent raccoon jobs we've found pups that were already 4-5lbs in weight.
 Calls for squirrels have been coming in steadily this past month.
-Juvenile gray squirrels are now traveling with the adults.
+These juvenile critters are now traveling with the adults.
 We're seeing large numbers of juvenile gray squirrels this year.
 5-6 juveniles per attic have been common.
 And last but not least, complaints for mice have dropped off with the arrival of the warm weather.
-Which is just fine with me because I'm tired of crawling under decks with the spiders and snakes while mouse proofing houses.
+Which is just fine with me because I'm tired of crawling under decks with the spiders and snakes while critter proofing houses.
 Check out the pictures from some of these projects below.

-Ma.
-Raccoon Removal
+Massachusetts Raccoon Removal

 This big female raccoon was guarding a litter of pups in an attic.
 We removed her by hand shortly after she posed for this picture and then gently removed the 4 juveniles.